Updated May, 2020

-Acreage report - An annual report for each insured crop in the county in which the producer has an ownership share.
+Acreage report – An annual report for each insured crop in the county in which the producer has an ownership share.
 It indicates the crop planted, acreage prevented from planting, the producer’s share in those crops, acres planted, the dates planted, and other information.
 Acreage reporting dates vary from crop to crop based on the production cycle.
-For example, the crop insurance acreage reporting date for many counties is November 15 for winter wheat.
+For example, the crop insurance acreage reporting date for spring planted crops is generally July 15.

-Base acres - A farm’s crop-specific acreage of wheat, feed grains, rice, oilseeds, pulse crops, or peanuts eligible used for FSA program purposes.
+Base acres – A farm’s crop-specific historical planted acreage of wheat, feed grains, rice, oilseeds, pulse crops, or peanuts eligible used for FSA program purposes.
 Base acres do not necessarily align with current plantings.
-Upland cotton base acres on the farm are renamed "generic" base acres.

 Current producer – The person or legal entity meeting the "definition" of producer on the day that person or legal entity is signing any form or performing any action required under this part.